Ernest T. Reeves, Captain, United States Army Retired:

 In November 2015 he ran for Mayor of Greenville, North Carolina, but was defeated by Incumbent Mayor Allen Thomas.

 In March of 2016 he ran for the U.S. Senate to represent North Carolina, but was defeated by U.S. Senate Candidate Deborah Ross.
 He received more than 91,000 votes across the state of North Carolina.

 In June of 2016, he ran and won the NC-03 U.S. Congressional Primary with over 50% of the Democratic vote in his bid for the U.S. Congress 2016.
 But, lost on November 8, 2016 in the General Election to U.S. Congressman Walter B. Jones, Jr. receiving more than 104,000 votes across the NC-03 U.S. Congressional District.

 In April 2017, he was one of two finalists to replace David Hammond on the Pitt County Board of Commissioners (North Carolina) during a special executive committee meeting, but lost to Ann Huggins in a Board of Commissioners weighted voting process.

 In November 2017, he ran for Mayor of Greenville, North Carolina, but was defeated by City Council Member PJ Connelly.

-In May 2018, he ran for the newly created North Carolina House District 8 Seat, Pitt County, North Carolina, but was defeated by Greenville City Council Member Kandie Smith.
+In May 2018, he ran for the newly created North Carolina House District 8 Seat, Pitt County, North Carolina, but was defeated by Acting Mayor and former Greenville City Council Member Kandie Smith.

-In April 2019, he ran in the special Democratic primary for the U.S. House (North Carolina District 3), but was defeated by Democratic Candidate Allen Thomas.
+In April 2019, he ran in the special Democratic Primary for the U.S. House District 3, but was defeated by two-time Former Mayor Democratic Candidate Allen Thomas.